hhorak/easyjira/README.md

     update              update a JIRA issue
     clone               clone a JIRA issue
     move                change a JIRA issue status
-    fields-mapping      show fields mapping for a project and issue type (shows only fields available when creating a new issue) or specific issue (shows all fields) access              verifies that the tool is able to access the server
+    fields-mapping      show fields mapping for a project and issue type (shows only fields available when creating a new issue) or specific issue (shows all fields)
+    access              verifies that the tool is able to access the server

 options:
   -h, --help            show this help message and exit --show-api-calls      Show what API calls the tool performed and with what input.
 The output is printed to stderr.
+  --store-api-calls STORE_API_CALLS
+                        Store what API calls the tool performed and with what input into a given file.
+The data are appeneded.
   --simulate            Do not proceed with any API calls.
   --debug               Show very verbose log of what the tool does.

 ```